-Funding - Dual Master's Degrees in K-12 Educational Administration and Business Administration
+Dual Master's Degrees in Educational Studies and Business Administration Funding

 You want to come but don't know how you'll cover the tuition and expenses?

 We are committed to helping our students find funding to cover tuition and expenses.
 There are numerous scholarships and funds which you are automatically considered for when you apply to the school.
 We will let you know if you qualify for any of these awards and what amount of support it includes.
 If you have questions about this funding, contact Program Administrator Alfreda Fleming.

 Alumnae Council Scholarships are available to you when you're a second-year student.
 Note: You will find the scholarship listing under the section Scholarship Notification and Renewal (fourth listing from the top under the heading Scholarship Name).

 The International Institute lists numerous fellowships and awards for students interested in foreign languages and international studies.

 Private Scholarships Many private scholarships for college students are offered each year by a variety of organizations.
 These scholarships can range in amount from small honorariums to thousands of dollars.
 To be considered, students must meet the eligibility criteria specified by the donor or sponsor and complete a scholarship application (if required).
 Please click on the following sites to learn more about scholarships collegescholarships.org or campusexplorer.com.
 Additionally, the Office of Financial Aid at the University of Michigan has a listing of their private scholarship awards.
 Click on finaid.umich.edu to learn more.

 Rackham Graduate School administers fellowships, grants, and scholarships for which you may be eligible.

 The Rackham Master's Award is a competitive award open to newly admitted students in a Rackham graduate degree program; it provides three semesters of funding that includes tuition, two full semesters of fees and living expenses, and an academic year of health and dental insurance.